b4shnhawx/Deauth-packets-injection/README.md

 Knowing all this, we can use it to inject packets at our will to disconnect a specific device from almost any network.
 The program that we going to use is the aircrack-ng suit in Kali Linux.

+The operation of this script is summarized in the following block diagram.

 ### Configuration
 First we need to install the aircrack-ng suite.
 There is two methods: